scandipwa/magento-docker/docs/G-SSL-container.md

 ## Certificate generator

-To generate certificates, run `make cert` from project root path
+To generate certificates, run `make cert` from project root path.
+To refresh SSL certificate, rerun the `make cert`, it will remove existing server certificates and generates new ones.

 There is a script in `./deploy/create_certificates.sh` which guides you through CA and certificate generation process.
 Aimed to executed inside Alpine Linux container.